 Jaundice can be treated using ayurvedic home remedies if some one use it judiciously along with required dietary precautions.
 But this home remedy is not recommended for complicated jaundice.
-In case of complicated jaundice one should take help of hospital.
+In the case of complicated jaundice one should take help of hospital.

-Katuka ( Picrorhiza kurroa or Katuki) is very useful herbs for liver and related disease.
+Katuka ( Picrorhiza kurroa or Katuki) is very useful herbs for the liver and related disease.
 Katuka herb rhizomes and roots are used for medicinal purpose and it can be taken orally.

 How to prepare katuka for treating jaundice?

 - Take 50 grams of dried rhizomes of Katuka.
 Dry this further to remove moisture for easy powdering.
 Make sure roots of herb is not older than 1 year.

 - Grind rhizomes in a grinder and make a fine powder.
 Filter the powder to remove fibres and other substances.

 Dosage and administration of Katuka